whoiswelliton/Compilers/README.md

 ---
 >### 3. Projects:
 - **Project and Implementation of a Compiler**
-    - Lexical & Syntax Analisys
+    - Lexical & Syntax Analysis
 ---
 >### 4. Programming Languages:
 - **C**